emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `1`

-  The QoS of the MQTT message to be sent.<br/>
+  The QoS of the MQTT message to be sent.<br />
 Template with variables is allowed.